crealu/tartle/README.md

 # Tartle
 Generative art with Python and Turtle

-Images captured automatically upon drawing completion usin Pillow.
+Pillow ImageGrab when drawing finishes.

 &nbsp;
 ## Examples